Posted On Feb 14, 2020

 During these jerks objects may fall out of the hand or patients may lose balance.
-Focal seizures may develop into generalized seizures (secondary generalized seizures).
+Focal seizures may develop into generalized seizures (secondarily generalized seizures).
 Seizures usually last for 1-2 minutes and may be followed by a period of confusion.
 Seizures can occur in all age groups irrespective of gender, social or educational status.

 In many patients, no definite cause can be identified.
 Common causes include infections, tumors or injuries of the brain, stroke, drug addictions or withdrawal and chemical disturbances in the blood.
 Genetic or hereditary causes are extremely uncommon.